-I am a third-year PhD student in the Department of Linguistics at the University of Chicago.
+I received my Ph.D. in 2021 from the Department of Linguistics at the University of Chicago.
+My dissertation, titled Learning Syntax via Decomposition, can be found here.
 In 2015, I graduated from Lomonosov Moscow State University with a Specialist degree (≈B.A.+M.A.) in linguistics.

-My primary area of interest is computational linguistics.
-Some of my current projects include implementing agreement in Minimalist Grammars and formalizing Distributed Morphology.
+My primary area of interest is mathematical and computational linguistics.
+Some of my current projects include automated optimization of minimalist grammars and formalizing Distributed Morphology.
 Believing that insights from theoretical linguistics can and should inform practical applications, I enjoy implementing my research in runnable code.

 - Morphology, syntax, and their interface